JarningGau/sra_download/README.md

-  --wget                download sra file through ftp use wget --prefetch            download sra file through https use prefetch --fastq-dump          tranverse sra to fastq.gz
+  --wget                download sra file through ftp use wget --prefetch            download sra file through https use prefetch --fastq-dump          tranverse sra to fastq.gz --sam-dump            tranverse sra to SAM and then to fastq with CB and UB
-  -t TARGET_PATH, --target TARGET_PATH
+                        information, specially for dropseq data -t TARGET_PATH, --target TARGET_PATH
                         download path of sra file use --wget.
 For --fastq- dump, this is the path containing sra file